Dampfinchen/Chunk-Dropper-for-SillyTavern/README.md

 Installation:

 Very simple!
-Simply git clone or put the rnn compactor folder in SillyTavern\public\scripts\extensions\third-party
+Put the rnn compactor folder in SillyTavern\public\scripts\extensions\third-party

 After that, make sure to enable the extension in the extension configuration menu.
 It should work out of the box.